bortlog-systems-design/systems-design/README.md

 You have many options, you can edit in place, but then there is a risk that the author will radically change the content of the tweet after it gets a lot of likes/retweets.
 A more complex way is to preserve edits' history somehow and still have access to older versions.

 Create a sequence diagram and API spec for tweet edits.
 Describe storage for edits and how you'll fetch them for individual tweet screens and for feed.

+### Week 4:

+This week, we will design subjectively one of the hardest features, but we will have very vague requirements, so you can decide how sophisticated your design should be.

+So, a we need to build a "Trending" page for our app.
+When users open this "Trending" page, they should see an ordered list of topics, words, or phrases that are currently trending on our network.
+Basically, this should be a list of things that people are talking about, liking, and re-tweeting right now.

+Ideally, this list of topics should be personalized for the current user based on their recent likes, tweets, or people they follow.